AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-target-ims.md

 ## Details stored for the Adobe Developer Console Integration Project {#details-stored-for-the-ims-integration-project}

-From the Adobe Developer Console Projects you can see a list of all your integration projects:
+From the Adobe Developer Console Projects console you can see a list of all your integration projects:

 * [https://developer.adobe.com/console/projects](https://developer.adobe.com/console/projects)